Tabriz: Early history

-From the Arab conquest to the Constitutional Revolution
+Middle Ages

 After the Muslim conquest of Iran, the Arabian Azd tribe from Yemen resided in Tabriz.
 The development of post-Islamic Tabriz began as of this time.
 The Islamic geographer Yaqut al-Hamawi says that Tabriz was a village before Rawwad from the tribe of Azd arrive at Tabriz.
 In 791 AD, Zubaidah, the wife of Abbasid caliph Harun al-Rashid, rebuilt Tabriz after a devastating earthquake and beautified the city so much as to obtain the credit for having been its founder.

+In the 10th century, Ardabil briefly held the status of Azarbayjan's capital, only to be swiftly supplanted by Tabriz, situated 130 miles to the west.
+Tabriz swiftly rose to prominence as a pivotal commercial hub, facilitating trade between the Far East, Central Asia, and vital routes.
+It served as a nexus linking Mesopotamia, the Mediterranean, Anatolia, Constantinople, and extending northward through the Caucasus to the Ukraine, Crimea, and Eastern Europe.

 In the Ramadan of 1208, Tabriz, as well as its adjacent cities and territories were conquered by the Kingdom of Georgia under Tamar the Great, as a response to the massacre of 12,000 Christians in the Georgian-controlled city of Ani on Easter day by Muslims.
 In nearby Ardebil, conquered by the Georgians as well, as many as 12,000 Muslims were killed.
 The Georgians then pushed further, taking Khoy and Qazvin along the way.
+Nevertheless, the city recovered soon and many western expediters who visited Tabriz in the 13th century on their way to the east were amazed by the richness of the city, its magnificent buildings and its institutions.
+Marco Polo, who passed Tabriz around 1275 while travelling on the Silk Road, described it as: "a great city surrounded by beautiful and pleasant gardens.
+It is excellently situated so the goods brought to here coming from many regions.
+Latin merchants specially Genevis go there to buy the goods that come from foreign lands."